-Beyond the average flight height, all the vertical (z) movements of the butterflies are lost when projected onto a (x, y) horizontal plane.
-For following studies, it is therefore important to observe the 3D flight behaviour of butterflies beforehand, depending on the species, the type of investigated movement (e.g. foraging, patroling, dispersal or migration), the relief of the terrain and vegetation, and to assess from these necessary preliminary behavioural observations whether a 2D projection might overlook relevant information about the animals' movements, If the investigated movement is mainly in the horizontal plane and at low height, then the present method can be appropriate.
-In the case where the 3D flight trajectory or elevation relative to the ground are necessary data for a study, one should either find a zone where the butterfly's shadow is also visible in the image (Fig. 2H) and derive 3D track data, or opt for other natively 3D optical methods, based on multiple views of the flight volume (Theriault et al. 2014, de Margerie et al. 2015).
+644 Beyond the average flight height, all the vertical (z) movements of the butterflies are lost 645 when projected onto a (x, y) horizontal plane.
+For following studies, it is therefore important to 646 observe the 3D flight behaviour of butterflies beforehand, depending on the species, the type 647 of investigated movement (e.g. foraging, patroling, dispersal or migration), the relief of the 648 terrain and vegetation, and to assess from these necessary preliminary behavioural 649 observations whether a 2D projection might overlook relevant information about the animals' 650 movements.
+If the investigated movement is mainly in the horizontal plane and at low height, 651 then the present method can be appropriate.
+In the case where the 3D flight trajectory or 652 elevation relative to the ground are necessary data for a study, one should either find a zone 653 where the butterfly's shadow is also visible in the image (Fig. 2H) and derive 3D track data, or 654 opt for other natively 3D optical methods, based on multiple views of the flight volume 655 (Theriault et al. 2014, de Margerie et al. 2015).
+656

-When the UAV receives no command from the pilot, its flight control algorithm seeks to maintain its horizontal position, height and azimuth, using sensory-motor regulation loops based on many on-board sensors (GPS, barometric altimeter, magnetic compass, accelerometers, gyroscopes, downward vision system).
-Commercial UAVs have made spectacular progress on stability in the last decade, and we were able to verify that, at least over the tracking durations used here (< 1 min), the movements of our UAV were indeed very limited (Fig. 5).
-This allowed us to assume that the drone was static in the sky, at the cost of a drift under 30 cm in the reconstructed position of the butterfly, which we found acceptable for the question posed here (i.e. the measurement of the beeline azimuth over several tens of meters).
-Still, note that most UAVs use barometric sensors for regulating flight height, and that atmospheric pressure might vary significantly across flight times longer than a few minutes.
+657 When the UAV receives no command from the pilot, its flight control algorithm seeks to 658 maintain its horizontal position, height and azimuth, using sensory-motor regulation loops 659 based on many on-board sensors (GPS, barometric altimeter, magnetic compass, 660 accelerometers, gyroscopes, downward vision system).
+Commercial UAVs have made 661 spectacular progress on stability in the last decade, and we were able to verify that, at least over 662 the tracking durations used here (< 1 min), the movements of our UAV were indeed very limited 663 (Fig. 5).
+This allowed us to assume that the drone was static in the sky, at the cost of a drift under 664 30 cm in the reconstructed position of the butterfly, which we found acceptable for the question 665 posed here (i.e. the measurement of the beeline azimuth over several tens of meters).
+Still, note that most UAVs use barometric sensors for regulating flight height, and that atmospheric 666 667 pressure might vary significantly across flight times longer than a few minutes.

-For studies requiring lower error caused by the drone's position, it is possible to repeat the measurement of the reference scale on every video frame, or to perform a more refined calibration of the projected image by continuously tracking multiple points on the ground.
-If the drone's movements really need to be more closely controlled, more advanced commercial drones are available, using positioning technologies such as Differential GPS (DGPS) or Real Time Kinematic (RTK), which can monitor the UAV position with centimeter accuracy.
+For studies requiring lower error caused by the drone's position, it is possible to perform a continuous measurement of the reference segment on every video frame (by auto-tracking the 2 reference points), or even to perform a more refined calibration of the projected image by continuously tracking multiple points on a grid to fully monitor any complex image transformation or distortion.
+If the drone's movements really need to be more closely controlled, more advanced commercial drones are available, using positioning technologies a supprimé: "